 One of these is the anti-nuclear antibody test (ANA).
-This is a test to see if your blood has antibodies that attack the central part of a cell, known as the nucleus.
+This is a test to see if your blood has antibodies that attack the central part of a cell called the nucleus.

 Other autoantibody tests include ENA (extractable nuclear antigens) and the anti-Jo-1 test.
-These tests are sometimes positive in people with polymyositis and dermatomyositis.
+These tests are sometimes positive in people with myositis.

-There are now almost 20 different autoantibodies which can be present in people with myositis.
-Tests for these can be useful for predicting your responses to treatment.
+There are now lots of different autoantibodies which can be present in people with myositis.
+Tests for these can sometimes be useful for predicting your responses to treatment.

 Even if these tests haven’t led to a diagnosis of myositis, they may have helped your doctor rule out other conditions.
 There are other tests to help confirm a myositis diagnosis.

 You may have a test called electromyography (EMG).
-This involves a tiny needle electrode inserted into the muscle to record electrical messages from nerve endings that enable your muscles to move.
+This involves a tiny needle electrode, being inserted into the muscle to record electrical messages from nerve endings that enable your muscles to move.

-A small sample of your muscle may be taken from one of your larger muscles, for example at the side of your thigh, and examined under a microscope.
+A small sample of your muscle may be taken from one of your larger muscles, for example at the side of your thigh or calf, and examined under a microscope to look for signs of inflammation.
 This is called a biopsy.

 You’ll be given a local anaesthetic to numb the area while the sample is taken, but there may be some discomfort for a few days afterwards.

 Sometimes, you may need to have another muscle biopsy if your condition doesn’t improve with standard treatments.
-This could be to check if you have inclusion body myositis.
+This is to check for the proteins found in inclusion body myositis.

 Treatment for myositis includes a combination of drug treatment and exercise.

-The first choice for treatment of myositis is steroids, which are usually given in higher doses to begin with.
+The first choice of treatment of myositis is steroids, which are usually given in high doses to begin with.

 High doses of steroids can have side effects, so your doctor will reduce the dosage as quickly as possible.

 Taking steroids over a long time can increase the risk of developing the condition osteoporosis, which causes bones to become thin and fracture more easily.
 There are drugs you can take alongside steroids to reduce the risk of developing osteoporosis.
-Talk to your doctor about this.
+This includes bisphosphonates, which can slow bone loss.

 Sometimes the symptoms of myositis can flare up when the steroid dose is lowered and your doctor may often prescribe other drugs to help reduce the inflammation.
-Such drugs include methotrexate, azathioprine, ciclosporin and mycophenolate.
+These include methotrexate, azathioprine, ciclosporin, tacrolimus and mycophenolate.

-These are all types of disease-modifying anti-rheumatic drugs (DMARDs), and you will need regular blood tests to check for possible side-effects.
+Most of these are types of disease-modifying anti-rheumatic drugs (DMARDs), and you will need regular blood tests to check for possible side effects.

 Biological therapies work by blocking specific targets within the immune system that cause inflammation.

-Immunoglobulins are antibodies collected from blood donations given by healthy people.
-They can help stop your immune system from attacking your own tissues.
-This treatment is usually given in hospital and it can be repeated if needed.
-Sometimes you might feel a little unwell, as if you have flu, during the infusion.
+Immunoglobulins are antibodies collected from blood donations given by healthy people, which can help stop your immune system from attacking your own tissues.
+This treatment is usually given as a drip into a vein in your arm, known as an intravenous drip.
+This will be carried out in hospital and it can be repeated if needed.
+Sometimes you might feel a little unwell, during the treatment itself.